elibroftw/blog.elijahlopez.ca/content/posts/university/cs-348-intro-to-database-management.md

 Find all students who have taken all courses offered in the Biology department.

-return student if for all biology courses available student has taken that course. -> return students where the following relation is empty (all bio courses except the ones the student has taken)
+return student if for all biology courses available student has taken that course. &rarr; return students where the following relation is empty (all bio courses except the ones the student has taken)

 #### Unique